nastyatrybitsyna/Zomboid/README.md

 - Quickly locating needed items: You can retrieve items by their unique identifier (ID) or by their name.
 - Paginated data display: Allows easy viewing of large lists of items, with configurable items per page.
 - Filter support: Enables convenient display of items based on name or condition criteria.
-- Condition percentage display: Shows a distribution of item conditions and their respective percentages in the inventory.
+- Condition percentages: View condition distribution percentages for the entire inventory or filtered items.
 - Search by item name: Allows filtering the inventory by item name to view condition distributions.

 # Requirements: